You've probably heard the advice that in order to be successful you have to "show up". But what does that mean in today's world?

 At the rate in which technology is evolving, growing your skill set is almost a necessity in order to stay competitive in the marketplace.
 There are millions of certifications and courses out there - why not add to your resume to help you get noticed by that potential new employer?

 At Decision Lens we have hundreds of users per year take our online courses.
 Our customers love that we are also a Registered Education Provider with the PMI so that they can earn professional development units (PDUs) towards their career advancement for free.
 Online learning is key to staying relevant in an ever-changing world.

 #5 - Get instant gratification

 Have you ever gotten frustrated at a friend because they took too long to respond to your text?
 We live in a world where we have become dependent on instant gratification.
 And with online learning you don't have to wait for the instructor to grade the entire class' exams.
 You have the ability to receive your results from tests and quizzes immediately.

 Need to review the materials from that workshop a few more times?
 Not a problem.
-More often than not they're right at your fingertips.
+More often than not the materials are a mouse click away!